SangitaG/Airline-Sentiment-Analysis/README.md

 to evaluate how well Natural Language Processing and machine learning modeling techniques, can achieve the following two tasks.<br>
 1. Predictive text sentiment classification.
 2. Topic inference from unknown text, through unsupervised learning models, such as LDA.<br>
-   (This portion of the project is still in progress).
+   (This portion of the project is still in progress)

 ## Challenges